calliope1/BudgetApp/src/apk/README.md

-This is an APK for the app that will use the server url "http://127.0.0.1:5000" and the shared secret "my-very-secret-key".
-With this you can install the app and even use it on a local network running the server.
+This is an APK for the app.
+By going into settings, you can edit the server and shared secret.
+If those align with an actual server that you are running, then the app should function.
+Note that you will need an https connection to the server because of Android security policies.